Understanding Ecuadorian foods may cause you to reconsider your own culinary preferences.

 Although international cooking styles have made significant advances in Ecuador, most Ecuadorians still have a special place in their heart for old-fashioned favorites.

-Empanada is a Spanish-inspired recipe for dessert, which is a baked or fried turnover made out of dough and filling.
+Empanada is a Spanish baked or fried turnover made out of dough and filling.
 This dish got its name from the Galician verb empanar, which means “enbreaded,” as in “wrapped” or “coated” in bread.

 2. Ceviche – Seafood Salad